-- We have two birth rooms, each with its own private birthing tub.
+- We have three birth rooms, each with its own private birthing tub.

 - Birth tubs are thoroughly cleaned and sanitized after every use.

 For a home birth:

 - Some couples purchase their own birthing tub or use their own bathtub.